sorydima/REChain-/Getting-Started.md

 # Getting Started with REChain

+## Latest Release Information

+This guide is updated for REChain version 4.1.6+1149, released on 2025-07-08.

+Refer to [RELEASE_NOTES.md](./RELEASE_NOTES.md) for detailed release information.

+---

 ## Prerequisites
 Ensure the following tools and dependencies are installed on your system:
 - **Rust** (for node software development): [Install Rust](https://www.rust-lang.org/learn/get-started)